S&P 500 companies start facing up to the potential Brexit costs

 The vote resulted in an immediate selloff of global and U.S. stocks and a rise in the U.S. dollar against major currencies - a move that, if sustained, could hurt U.S. exporters.
 Many now emphasize that the negative economic effects of Brexit will occur over years instead of months.

-"My guess is that companies are sensing the same thing, and don't know how to quantify it yet," said Steve Chiavarone, portfolio manager at Federated Investors.
+"My guess is that companies are sensing the same thing, and don't know how to quantify it yet," said Steve Chiavarone, portfolio manager at Federal Investors.

 Brexit could cost North American and European companies some $35 billion to $40 billion over coming quarters in currency impacts alone, according to a report released this week by FiREapps.